-BIO 106 Introduction to Anat/Phys/Micro 2 2 3
+BIO 106 Intro to Anat/Phys/Micro

 This course covers the fundamental and principle concepts of human anatomy and physiology and microbiology.
 Topics include an introduction to the structure and function of cells, tissues, and human organ systems, and an overview of microbiology, epidemiology, and control of microorganisms.
 Upon completion, students should be able to identify structures and functions of the human body and describe microorganisms and their significance in health and disease.
-This is a diploma level course.